cncf/landscape/README.md

 1. Open file in Illustrator
 1. Select all text
-1. With text selected, go to Object > Expand in the top menu
+1. With the text selected, go to Object > Expand in the top menu
 1. Export file by going to File > Export > Export As in top menu
 1. Select SVG from the format drop down and make sure that "Use Artboards" is checked
 1. This will open a SVG options box, make sure to set Decimal to 5 (that is the highest possible, so to ensure that sufficient detail is preserved)